 “YouTube’s a big city like London: tens of small villages grouped round different interests.
 People are much more engaged with the video they’re watching.
 They’re in an alpha state not beta state: the fact that you’re choosing to watch [a video], means the power is with you.
 And also with the producers – it’s all encased in an all-consuming passion, driven by real fans.
 That’s different from the way video has been consumed in the past.”

-Here is a frame from the animation we’ve been working on for AAB’s new social media arm, AAB Engage.
+Here’s a frame from the animation we’ve been working on for All About Brands’ new social media arm, AAB Engage.
 We’ve some great talent contributing to the film and I’m *very* excited about it.
 To be screening on YouTube very shortly…!